Ftaiwo1010/Homepage-Master/README.md

 # Homepage-Master
 A responsive simple homepage with smooth transition on different screen size.
-Built with HTML and CSS.
+Built with HTML, CSS and a little bit of Javascript.